 …

-The Invalid Measurement field contains an invalid indication for the TOA field.
-The Invalid Measurement field is set to 1 to indicate that the TOA value is invalid and the value 0 in this field indicates that the TOA value is valid.
+The Invalid Measurement field indicates whether the TOA field contains a valid value.
+It is set to 1 to indicate that the TOA value is invalid and the value 0 in this field indicates that the TOA value is valid.